Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/_index.md

       description: |
         Sets the time window type to either `sliding` (default) or `fixed`.
-        Sliding windows apply the rate limiting logic while taking into account previous hit rates (from the window the is immediately preceding the current) using a dynamic weight.
+        Sliding windows apply the rate limiting logic while taking into account previous hit rates (from the window that immediately precedes the current) using a dynamic weight.
         Fixed windows consist of buckets that are statically assigned to a definitive time range, each request is mapped to only one fixed window